Malcolm X House: History

-Elijah Muhammad, who formally assigned him the "X." In 1953 he was named Assistant Minister of Temple No. 1, and by late 1953 he was sent to other Temples around the country, ending his permanent residence here.
-He would, however, visit his brother occasionally over the years until his assassination.
+Elijah Muhammad, who formally assigned him the "X." In 1953 he was named Assistant Minister of Temple No. 1, and by late 1953 he was sent to the East Coast to help recruit new members and establish more temples.
+Although he moved from Michigan in the latter half of 1953, he would continue to visit his brother in Inkster over the years.